laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/10-Environment Variables/environmentVariables.md

 webpack 5.96.1 compiled successfully in 507 ms
 ```

-For both console value we have got different-different outputs becasue webpack has already set up some values as _env_ but the second console of _env.goal_ this is a custom value so webpack dosen't resolve because we have not passed any environment value such as _goal_.
+For both console value we got different-different outputs becasue webpack has already set up some values as _env_ but the second console of _env.goal_ this is a custom value so webpack dosen't resolve because we have not passed any environment value such as _goal_.

 Lets set up some environment values: